-Have you ever seen cone shaped shells on the rocks along the shore?
+Have you ever seen cone-shaped shells on the rocks along the shore?
 Tiny animals called barnacles live underneath these shells.
 They are related to crabs & like to attach themselves to rocks or walls along the shore.
 Barnacles only come out from their shell when the tide is in and they are covered in water.
 They reach out their tiny legs to feed on small water animals passing by.

 Bladderwrack – Feamainn Bhoigineach

-Found on any rocky shoreline along the seafront – be careful stepping on it as it’s quite slippy when wet and cruchy when dry!
+Found on any rocky shoreline along the seafront – be careful stepping on it as it’s quite slippy when wet and crunchy when dry!
 It is olive green to yellow to brown when dry.
 It has been used as a healing aid for centuries growing up to 100cm.

 Beadlet Anemone – Bundun Coirnineach